outdatedbrowser/outdated-browser/README.md

 2. Rename with a proper language abbreviation: it — italian , de — german, fr — french, nl — dutch , br — brazilian portuguese, etc. <br> NOTE: we are using a two letter  code for the language.
 If you have variations of the same language use URL country code, e.g.: br—brazilian portuguese; us—american english

 3. Translate site_lang.php file.
-Please don't change anything else.
+Please don't change anything else, and do not use character encoding.

 4. Send a pull request for this branch ( feature/languages-website ), and we do the rest asap.